SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Macros.md

 Swift reads this code,
 checks its syntax and types,
-and produces a representation of the code called an *abstract syntax tree* (AST).
+and produces a structured representation of the code in memory called an *abstract syntax tree* (AST).
 The AST is made of nodes that correspond to the meaning and structure of the code that it represents.